Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 Coinbase has a robust technology platform that enables unique product experiences for the industry.
 Their custom technology platform is built to deal with the real-time, global and 24/7/365 nature of crypto asset markets, enabling them to rapidly research, develop, and launch new products and features.
 Coinbase has soared in popularity and turned itself into the initial access point for mainstream crypto investors by positioning itself as a safe harbor among crypto asset exchanges.

+## As clearly stated by the authors of "The Truth Machine", Privacy exists only until the next hack.
+Credit card fraud is a fact of life.
+Many of the legacy systems once designed to make our lives easier and our economy more efficient are no longer up to the task.
+Yet, there is a way past all this - a new kind of operating system with the potential to revolutionize vast swaths of our economy: the blockchain!